Richard St. Barbe Baker: Work in Africa

 St. Barbe Baker soon resumed studies at Cambridge in biology, botany.
 He had realised through observation that deforestation, resulting from the removal of trees without sufficient reforestation, results in soil-loss problems, declines in habitat and biodiversity, declines in availability of wood for fuel and industrial use, and reduction in quality of life.

 Graduating from the Cambridge botany programme, he applied for work in British-ruled Kenya.
 In North Africa he saw the effects of centuries of land mismanagement, first from wheat farming in the later days of the Roman Empire and after that from the grazing of goats first introduced by Arabs.
 Immediately concerned with these deforestation problems, in 1922 he set up a tree nursery and founded an organisation with Kenya's Kikuyu people to carry out managed reforestation in the region, utilising native species.
 In the regional dialect, the local society was called "Watu wa Miti".
-This formed the foundation stone for what was to become an international organisation, the Men of the Trees (a translation of the original name).
+This formed the foundation for what was to become an international organisation, the Men of the Trees (a translation of the original name).

 He left Kenya in 1924 and went back to England.
 After giving a talk at the First Congress of Living Religions within the Commonwealth, (alternatively within the British Empire he was approached by Claudia Stewart Coles, who introduced him to the Baháʼí Faith because of the way he had approached a living religion among the tribes there in formulating the Men of the Trees; St. Barbe Baker studied this religion and embraced it shortly after (in 1924).
 See Baháʼí Faith in Kenya.

 He then returned to Africa, where he was appointed Assistant Conservator of Forests [ACF] for the southern provinces of Nigeria from 1925 to 1929; he went on to do work similar to his work in Kenya.
 He also did forestry planning work in the Gold Coast.
 During this time, he devoted himself in part to a study of the ecology of extremely complex tropical forests.
 However, an incident occurred in which he defended an African man against abuse by a British official and, thereby running afoul of the Colonial Office, he was discharged from his duties.